Ant-Ross/Ant-Ross.github.io/index.md

 If you would like to know more about my academic and professional background you can take a look at my [CV](https://ant-ross.github.io/CV)

+Here you can take a look at an Agent-Based Model I built as parto of my Data Analytics training in Python.